Willesden

-Willesden (/ˈwɪlzdən/) is an area of northwest London, situated 5 miles (8 km) northwest of Charing Cross.
-It is historically a parish in the county of Middlesex that was incorporated as the Municipal Borough of Willesden in 1933, and has formed part of the London Borough of Brent in Greater London since 1965.
+Willesden (/ˈwɪlzdən/) is an area of north-west London, situated 5 miles (8 km) west north-west of Charing Cross.
+It is historically a parish in the county of Middlesex that was incorporated as the Municipal Borough of Willesden in 1933; it has formed part of the London Borough of Brent in Greater London since 1965.
 Dollis Hill is also sometimes referred to as being part of Willesden.

 With its close proximity to affluent neighbourhoods Brondesbury Park, Queen's Park and Kensal Rise, the area surrounding Willesden Green station has seen increased gentrification in the past several years, with rapidly rising property prices.
-The Daily Telegraph called Willesden Green one of London's "new middle class" areas.
-The area has a population of 44,295 as of 2011 including the Willesden Green, Dollis Hill and Dudden Hill wards.
+The Daily Telegraph described Willesden Green as one of London's "new middle class" areas.
+The area has a population of 44,295, as of 2021, including the Willesden Green, Dollis Hill and Dudden Hill wards.
 Willesden Green has one of the city's highest Irish populations, and is also strongly associated with Afro-Caribbeans and Latin Americans.

 Willesden is mostly in the NW10 postcode district, but part of it is in the NW2 postcode district.

 History

 Etymology

 The name derives from the Anglo-Saxon Willesdune, meaning the Hill of the Spring, and a Manor (landholding) bearing this name was recorded in 939 AD.
 The Domesday Book of 1086 records the manor as Wellesdone.
 However, on 19th century maps of the town such as those from the 'Ordnance Survey First Series', the town is shown as Wilsdon.
-The motto of Willesden Borough Council was Laborare est orare ("to labour is to pray").
 The current spelling was adopted by the London and Birmingham Railway in 1844, when they opened a local station.

 Early history

-Willesden became a civil parish#ancient parish in the medieval period.
+Willesden became a civil parish in the medieval period.
 From the 14th to 16th centuries, the town was a place of pilgrimage due to the presence of two ancient statues of the Virgin Mary at the Church of St Mary.
 One of these statues is thought to have been a Black Madonna, venerated as Our Lady of Willesden, which was insulted by the Lollards, taken to Thomas Cromwell's house and burnt in 1538 on a large bonfire of "notable images" including those of Our Lady of Walsingham, Our Lady of Worcester, and Our Lady of Ipswich.
 There was also a "holy well" which was thought to possess miraculous qualities, particularly for blindness and other eye disorders.

 Much of the district supplied apples, pears and vegetables to the city of London for many years from the early years of the industrial revolution.